Sightseeing & Events

 The summer home of interior designer Henry Davis Sleeper, Beauport captivates the imagination not only because of its dramatic location but because of its wit.
 Filled with room after room of delightful objects meant to astonish and amuse, Beauport is an intellectual fun house originally designed almost a century ago to entertain such luminaries as European art collector Isabella Stewart Gardner, Harvard economics professor A. Piatt Andrew, and heiress Caroline Sinkler.
 Guided tours, May 15 – Oct 15, Mon – Fri, 10 a.m. – 4 p.m.

-Cape Ann Museum ~ A true gem, this world-class museum has it all.
-View artwork by some of Cape Ann’s most prestigious artists including Fitz Hugh Lane, Winslow Homer, Maurice Prendergast, Jon Sloan, Milton Avery, Marsden Hartley, Stuart Davis and others.
-Fisheries/maritime and granite quarrying galleries, 19th and 19th century American furniture, the largest collection of the work of the Folly Cove designers and historic artifacts collections including a first-order Fresnel lighthouse lens complete the experience that is not to miss.
+A true gem, this world-class museum has it all.
+View artwork by some of Cape Ann’s most prestigious artists including Fitz Hugh Lane, Winslow Homer, Maurice Prendergast, Jon Sloan, Milton Avery, Marsden Hartley, Stuart Davis, and others.
+Fisheries/maritime and granite quarrying galleries, 18th and 19th century American furniture, the largest collection of the work of the Folly Cove designers and historic artifacts collections including a first-order Fresnel lighthouse lens complete the experience that is not to miss.

 Essex Shipbuilding Museum Lectures, exhibits, demonstrations of traditional boatbuilding history and methods.
 Open year round.